JoachimGoedhart/Nuclear-translocation-analysis/README.md

-# Nuclear translocation analysis:
+# Single cell analysis of nuclear translocation
-## Quantifying the cytoplasmic to nuclear ratio from timelapse experiments

 ##### Authors: Sergei Chavez-Abiega and Joachim Goedhart (University of Amsterdam)

 Step-by-step instruction to quantify the cytoplasmic to nuclear fluorescence ratio (C/N ratio) from confocal timelapse imaging experiments.
 The main purpose is to analyze data from translocation reporters that shuttle between the cytoplasm and nucleus.